 Through St Paul’s itinerant music scheme, students can choose to learn one of the following musical instruments in addition to the academic curriculum – piano, organ, singing, violin, cello, drums, guitar, clarinet, saxophone, flute, bassoon, trumpet, trombone, tuba, horn, ukulele, euphonium and banjo.
 Instrument lessons take place for half an hour during class or lunch time.

 Music competitions and events

-Involvement in extracurricular music activities is strongly encouraged through a number of channels including participation in house activities, bands and our annual music showcase and theatre production.
-Each year students also have the opportunity to perform at a number of external events and competitions, including but not limited to:
+Involvement in extracurricular music activities is strongly encouraged through a number of channels including participation in house activities, bands and St Paul’s annual music showcase and theatre production.
+Each year, students also have the opportunity to perform at a number of external events and competitions, including but not limited to:

 - Smokefree Rockquest

 - Chamber Music competition